fmillion-mnsu/cis444-f25/resources/LINKED-MONGO-POLYBASE.md

 You can give each credential you create a name.
 This allows you to store multiple credentials in the database for different linked servers and tables.

-To add a credential, enter and execute this query. **Replace `credential_identifier` with a unique valid identifier** (you'll use it later) and **change `oracle_username` and `oracle_password` to match your server**:
+To add a credential, enter and execute this query. **Replace `credential_identifier` with a unique valid identifier** (you'll use it later) and **change `mongodb_username` and `mongodb_password` to match your server**:

     CREATE DATABASE SCOPED CREDENTIAL credential_identifier WITH
-        IDENTITY = 'oracle_username',
+        IDENTITY = 'mongodb_username',
-        SECRET = 'oracle_password'
+        SECRET = 'mongodb_password'

-## Creating the Oracle database connection
+## Creating the MongoDB database connection

-Azure Data Studio's Virtualization wizard normally lets you specify the connection details within the wizard, but there is a bug that prevents this from working properly when connecting to Oracle 11g servers.
-So to help things along, we will manually create the Oracle database connection ourselves using a query.
+Azure Data Studio's Virtualization wizard normally lets you specify the connection details within the wizard, but there is a bug that prevents this from working properly when connecting to MongoDB servers.
+So to help things along, we will manually create the MongoDB database connection ourselves using a query.

-The query is as follows. **Replace `data_source_name` with another unique identifier** that you'll use later, and **replace `oracle_host` and `oracle_port` with the correct values**.
+The query is as follows. **Replace `data_source_name` with another unique identifier** that you'll use later, and **replace `mongo_host` and `mongo_port` with the correct values**.
 Finally, **replace `credential_identifier` with the same identifier you used** in the `CREATE DATABASE SCOPED CREDENTIAL` query.

-    CREATE EXTERNAL DATA SOURCE data_source_name WITH ( LOCATION = 'oracle://oracle_host:oracle_port',
+    CREATE EXTERNAL DATA SOURCE data_source_name WITH ( LOCATION = 'mongodb://mongo_host:mongo_port',
+        CONNECTION_OPTIONS = 'tls=false; ssl=false',
         CREDENTIAL = credential_identifier
     )